 - Regular Returning Students should confer with their faculty advisors and then sign up for summer courses on Banner just as you do for regular courses in the spring and fall.
 Look closely at our offerings and pay attention to General Education attributes and prerequisites.

 - Sewanee Summer Workers, with the permission of their supervisors, are welcome to enroll in Summer School courses.
 You may also take courses and live or work off-campus for the summer term.
+For details about housing and meal plan for summer workers, please see Residential Life: Summer Housing.

 For Students Not Currently Seeking a Degree from the University of the South: